a) Article of Association

 assets and liabilities of the Club

-the Club or such other place or places as the Committee think fit and must always be open to the inspection
+office of the Club or such other place or places as the Committee think fit and must always be open to the

-to what extent and at what times and places and under what conditions and regulations the accounts and books
+and to what extent and at what times and places and under what conditions and regulations the accounts and

-of the Club or any of them are to be opened to the inspection of Members of the Club who are not Members of
+books of the Club or any of them are to be opened to the inspection of Members of the Club who are not

-be prepared and laid before the Club at each annual general meeting such income and expenditure accounts,
+cause to be prepared and laid before the Club at each annual general meeting such income and expenditure

 18.5 A copy of every balance sheet including any documents